eug48/jpegtran_ffi/README.md

 Lossless transformations of JPEG images, similar to those than can be made using `jpegtran` tool, e.g. cropping and rotations.
 Since JPEG data doesn't need to be decoded or encoded it should hopefully be fast as well.

 A lossy recompress method to reduce quality & size is also included.
+EXIF data can be copied from the original image.

 This package uses [libjpeg-turbo](https://libjpeg-turbo.org/) via Dart's FFI.
 Unlike platform plugins it should be usable from within isolates.